ExpatLogic

 Tax Notes

-• Rates shown include approximate municipal tax component.
+• Combined rates shown include state tax + avg municipal tax (7.57%).

 • No joint filing — individual taxation.